jh1777/OpenHabUI/README.md

     "category": "<category - see below>",
-    "unit": "<item unit like °C, % etc.>", // optional "warningThreshold": 25, // optional: if set, state will be compared and set to isWarning "warningThresholdType": "gt" // optional: if warningThreshold is set, this should be also set to 'gt' (greater than) or 'lt' (lower than) to be able to determine warning state
+    "unit": "<item unit like °C, % etc.>", // optional "warningThreshold": 25, // optional: if set, state will be compared and set to isWarning "warningThresholdType": "gt", // optional: if warningThreshold is set, this should be also set to 'gt' (greater than) or 'lt' (lower than) to be able to determine warning state
+  	"showInSummary": true,  // optional: If you want to include this item in the summary bar (default is false) "showOnlyInSummary": false  // optional: If you want to include this item ONLY in the summary bar and don't show in a tile (default is false)
 }
 ```
 ##### rooms